northle/docs/src/docs/advanced/csrf-protection.md

 To prevent CSRF attacks, Northle generates a unique token for every user session to protect your application.

 Anytime you define forms with method other than `GET` and `HEAD`, you have to add a hidden `_csrf` field containing generated token.
-Otherwise, you won't be able to pass the form and you will get `419 Token Expired` error.
+Otherwise, you won't be able to pass the form and you will get `419 Invalid Token` error.

 To add the token field to your template, just use the `[token]` directive: